-The Call’s objective was to return old, new or revived stereotypical images of women to the poetic, to the collective imagination and to formal solutions.
+The Call’s objective was to return old, new, or revived stereotypical images of women to the poetic, to the collective imagination, and to formal solutions.
 The “maternal womb”, for example, was the point of departure for much of Arturo Martini’s sculpture, meanwhile maternity is a subject that appears in several paintings, sculptures and even photographies of this period.
-The Call presented some issues that might be considered starting point for the research and the rereading of artworks or specific historical circumstances; this, in order to understand how the representation of women can rise questions in reiterations, social and cultural conformisms, innovation and contradictions.
+The Call presented some issues that might be considered starting points for the research and the rereading of artworks or specific historical circumstances; this, in order to understand how the representation of women can rise questions in reiterations, social and cultural conformisms, innovation, and contradictions.

 Applications for the Scholarship, aimed at students who have already graduated, postgraduates, or PhD students, were evaluated by the Commission formed by:

 -Giovanna Coltelli, Art Historianat the National Gallery of Modern Art in Rome;

 -Sharon Hecker, Art Historian and Curator specialised in Modern and Contemporary Italian Art;